 20% of our students have lost one or both of their parents

-Teen pregnancy fallen from 4 or 5 a year to just 1 a year on average
+Teen pregnancy fallen from 4 or 5 a year to less than 1 a year on average

 students in BET UP